zhangyh98/blockchain/README.md

-## __What is BUBICHAIN__
+## __What is BUBI__
-BUBICHAIN is focusing on next generation platform of public Blockchain infrastructure and building a future ecosystem of Ubiquitous Trust Network.
+BUBI is focusing on next generation platform of public Blockchain infrastructure and building a future ecosystem of Ubiquitous Trust Network.
 Therefore, value will be transferred freely on Blockchain just as information is transferred freely on Internet today.
-Lots of decentralized applications, such as digital assets and Internet of things, can be developed and deployed rapidly over BUBICHAIN network.
+Lots of decentralized applications, such as digital assets and Internet of things, can be developed and deployed rapidly over BUBI network.

 ## __Features__
 - Flexible multi-asset and multi-operator structure of accounts and transactions.